Current Projects

 Individual Differences in the Impostor Phenomenon

-Our experts: Karina Mak, Associate Professor Sabina Kleitman
+Our experts: Karina Mak, A/Prof Sabina Kleitman

 Project description: The first stage of Karina’s PhD research investigates individual differences in the Impostor Phenomenon (IP) using data from university students.
 The project aims to determine potential dimensions in personality, intelligence and cognition, as well as cultural factors, that are predictors for IP traits.
 Particular focus is placed on individual differences in intuitive judgements in decision making under the dual-processing model of cognition, and the HEXACO model of personality.
 The second stage of Karina’s PhD research examines the relationship between the IP and perfectionism at the item-level.
 Her research is ongoing while participating in the Westpac STEM PhD Program and various media engagements.